Missions In Everyday Life

 This logic can apply to just about any aspect of life: Drive a car with no mission and you’ll end up out of gas in the middle of nowhere with no backup plan.
 Work at your job with no mission and you will become easily replaceable and lack personal and career growth.
 Even in your relationships, if you don’t have a mission, then they’re set up for failure.

-A mission is less of a plan and more of an intention, purpose, or goal.
+A mission is less of a plan and more of an intention, purpose, or vision.
 It directs you where you want to go with a plan of how to get there; that plan can and must change as variables inevitably change.
 That’s why aircraft have their flight planned out beforehand but are constantly in contact with air traffic control to receive new instructions whenever necessary.
 However, the overarching mission, if it was done correctly the first time, will stay the same.

 You can easily distinguish a person on a mission and a person without one.
 In a recent interview, Arnold Schwarzenegger discussed his personal experiences with this.
 During his bodybuilding career, whenever he was in the gym lifting he knew that every rep, every set, every workout had an intention behind it.
 Arnold’s mission is the reason he never asked himself “why am I waking up at 5am to go to the gym?”
 He always knew that for every squat, bench press, chin up, and leg raise he did, he became one step closer to becoming the world champion at bodybuilding.
 The pain and struggle he endured in the gym made him feel ecstatic, unlike others he saw who were dreading to do another set.
 He knew exactly why he was there.